-Note 10.
+Note 11.
 Line of Credit

 During 2022, TechnoServe entered into a line of credit agreement with a maximum borrowing amount of \$1,000,000.
-The line of credit expires on March 31, 2025.
-Borrowings under the line of credit bear interest at the Bloomberg Short Term Bank Yield Index (BSBY) Daily Floating rate plus 2.5% points.
-As of December 31, 2023, there were no borrowings outstanding, nor any borrowings during calendar year 2023.
+The line of credit expired on March 31, 2025.
+Borrowings under the line of credit bear interest at the Bloomberg Short Term Bank Yield Index (BSBY) Daily Floating rate plus 2.4 percentage points.